caitelatte/MarkTex-Pandoc-Template/README.md

 # MarkTex-Pandoc-Template
-This repoisotry provides a template for writing beamer presentations and latex styled reports using the simple syntax of the markdown language
+This repository provides a template for writing beamer presentations and latex styled reports using the simple syntax of the markdown language

 ## Usage